 Almost everyone is familiar with the different types of applications used on the phone, tablets and computers.
-With the advent of online accounting, numerous bookkeeping applications have been created to help improve the accuracy and speed of processing receipts and bills.
+With the advent of online accounting, numerous bookkeeping software and applications have been created to help improve the accuracy and speed of processing receipts and bills.

 The most common applications helping in bookkeeping tasks are Receipt Bank, Entryless and Shoeboxed to name a few.
 These bookkeeping applications are able to connect to software such as Xero, Quickbooks Online, Free Agent, Zoho Books and Kashflow and some of these applications offer a different level of automation, from fully automatic to something that I call semi-automatic.